InnerSourceCommons/InnerSourceLearningPath/contributor/04-mechanics-of-contributing.md

 ### Communication and unblocking yourself

-Great, you've made yourself familiar with the host teams approach and they are looking forward to receive your pull request.
+Great, you've made yourself familiar with the host team's approach and they are looking forward to receive your pull request.
 Which gotchas are there waiting for you now?

 First, you'll be in less direct contact with them and second you aren't expected to be as knowledgeable and proficient as you might be on the full-time projects that your team owns.